Undergraduate Course Catalog 2010-2011

 Phase II.
 Professional Coursework in Education at the Undergraduate Level

 Education 500 is a prerequisite to further work in the teacher education program.
 An undergraduate receives a co-adviser in the Department of Education (usually the Exploring Teaching instructor).
-This co-adviser works with the students, along with the major adviser to plan the undergraduate portion of the five-year teacher education program.
+Along with the major adviser, this co-adviser works with the students to plan the undergraduate portion of the five-year teacher education program.

-Every student must take 4 credits in each of five areas (EDUC 700, Educational Structure and Change; EDUC 701, Human Development and Learning: Educational Psychology; EDUC 703, Alternative Teaching Models or other required methods course(s); EDUC 705, Alternative Perspectives on the Nature of Education; EDUC 751, Educating Exceptional Learners).
+Every student must take four credits in each of five areas, as follows: EDUC 700, Educational Structure and Change; EDUC 701, Human Development and Learning: Educational Psychology; EDUC 703, Alternative Teaching Models (or other required methods course(s)); EDUC 705, Alternative Perspectives on the Nature of Education; EDUC 751, Educating Exceptional Learners.
 EDUC 707, Teaching Reading through the Content Areas, is required for some secondary subject licensure areas.
 Elementary education students are required to have four methods courses: one each in the teaching of reading, mathematics, science, and social studies.
 Those who do not intend to use this coursework for initial licensing may enroll with instructor permission.
 All 700-level education courses at UNH are restricted to students with junior or senior standing.
 These courses may also be taken at the graduate 800-level.

 Any course taken in the Department of Education that will be used to fulfill a teacher licensure requirement must be completed with a grade of B- or above.